Are you ready for a new year, a new mindset? Start Confident by Finding Purpose in Your Plans!

 “Transformation is often more about unlearning than learning.”
 Richard Rohr

 Laboring in the fires of transformation, the dross slowly bubbled to the surface—I could behold hope beneath.

-Understanding was flickering on dawn’s horizon, yet the renewal process held its grip tightly, disallowing movement beyond a crawl.
+Understanding was flickering on dawn’s horizon, yet the process held its grip tightly, disallowing movement beyond a crawl.